 Compliance and enforcement

-The great majority of visitors to parks and reserves respect the environment and look after the facilities provided.
-Unfortunately, a small number do act in ways that have a negative impact on the environment or affect the enjoyment of others.
+The majority of visitors to parks and reserves respect the environment and look after provided facilities.
+Unfortunately, a small number act in ways that threaten the environment and cultural heritage, or affect the enjoyment of others.

 To reduce this behaviour many Parks Victoria staff are given authority under state legislation to enforce park regulations.
-This can involve enforcing legislation by responding to public complaints, conducting investigations, issuing fines and prosecuting cases through the courts.
+This can involve enforcing legislation by giving lawful directions (i.e. to leave a park), seizing items used in the commission of an offence, requesting that a person state their name and address, conducting investigations, issuing fines and prosecuting cases through the courts.

 Information from members of the public can help prevent our environment and park infrastructure from damage.